morton-nd/morton-nd/README.md

 LUTs are defined with constant expressions and thus can be generated (and even used) at compile-time.

-Both the encoder and decoder support chunking, allowing a LUT smaller than the input field width when encoding, or smaller than Morton code width when decoding, to be used internally.
+Both the encoder and decoder support chunking, allowing a LUT smaller than the input field width when encoding, or smaller than the Morton code width when decoding, to be used internally.
 This is useful for applications which require faster compilation times and smaller binaries (at the expense of extra bit manipulation operations required to combine chunks at runtime).

 See the [Morton ND LUT Usage Guide](docs/MortonND_LUT.md) for details.